Damascus Steel: What is it and Where Did it Come From?

 The steel required to forge Damascus blades varies depending on the purpose of the blade.
 High carbon steel, stainless steel, or a combination of both are the primary requirements.
 High carbon steel blades are renowned for their sharp edges, while stainless steel blades are known for being impervious to oxidation.
 Some commonly used steel grades include VG1, VG2, VG10, AUS8, and AUS10.

 F.N.
-Sharp proudly uses VG2 and VG10 steel to create our exceptionally sharp and stunningly beautiful Damascus steel kitchen knives.
+Sharp proudly uses VG2 and VG10 steel to create our exceptionally sharp and stunningly beautiful Damascus steel kitchen knives, from the powerhouse chef's knife to the handy little paring knife and even steak knives, too!

 How Strong is Damascus Steel and is it Good for Kitchen Knives?